ffeldhaus/S3-Client/S3-Client-Tutorial.md

 New-S3Bucket -Bucket "MyBucket"
 ```

-A grid user needs to specify for which tenant the bucket should be created either by specifying the Account ID
+A StorageGRID administrator needs to specify for which tenant the bucket should be created either by specifying the Account ID

 ```powershell
 New-S3Bucket -Bucket "MyBucket" -AccountId $AccountId